hsinnan75/MapCaller/README.md

 # Usage

-To index a reference genome, Kart requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).
+To index a reference genome, it requires the target genome file (in fasta format) and the prefix of the index files (including the directory path).

   ```
   $ ./bwt_index ref_file[ex.ecoli.fa] index_prefix[ex.
 Ecoli]